 Data

-Arctic data are handled and published in a fragmented manner which makes it difficult for various stakeholders to access and re-use data and their related information.
-Through improving the availability of data according to the FAIR (Findable, Accessible, Interoperable, Reusable) guiding principles, Arctic Passion is not only supporting its Services in as indicated by our living Data Management Plan but also by putting specific emphasis on structured data management for Essential/Shared Arctic Variables or documentation.
-The aim is a coherent, integrated Arctic observing system using the SAON (Sustaining Arctic Observation Networks) Data Portal.
-This approach considers and integrates already existing similar activities and implementation, as well as, if necessary, develops tools and services to simplify FAIR data generation and publication of analysis-ready datasets.
+Arctic data are still often handled and published in a fragmented manner which makes it difficult for various users to access and use the data.
+Through improving the availability of data according to the FAIR guiding principles, Arctic Passion is not only supporting its Services as indicated by our Data Management Plan but also putting specific emphasis on structured data management for Shared Arctic Variables and documentation.

 Online data portals and tools